Waist of maps measured via Urysohn width: Waist of maps with fibers of bounded complexity

-This analysis shows that the constant $c$ in Theorem~\ref{thm:waist} can be taken equal $\frac{1}{2\beta m + m^2 + m + 1}$.
-We remark that the improved bound still does not seem sharp.
-In Gromov's example (example~\ref{cl:A} of the introduction) the dependence on $\beta$ is of order $\beta^{-1/3}$ while our bound only guarantees $\beta^{-1}$,
+\end{proof} We remark that the improved bound still does not seem sharp.
+In Gromov's example (example~\ref{cl:A} of the introduction) the dependence on $\beta$ is of order $\beta^{-1/3}$ while our bound only guarantees $\beta^{-1}$.

+\begin{remark} The proof of Theorem~\ref{thm:waist} together with the estimate of Lemma~\ref{lem:intersimplex} hold with $\tc(\cdot)$ replaced by $\tc'(\cdot)$.
+Indeed, in the proof of Lemma~\ref{lem:intersimplex}, to each connected component of $p^{-1}(z) \cap \Sigma_j$ that $\alpha$ meets, one can assign a class in $H^1(\Sigma)$ in a way so that their products vanish, and their linear dependencies form at most $(m-j+1)$-dimensional space (since they all arise from $0$-cochains that are characteristic functions of the connected components of $\Sigma_j$). \end{remark}